SF-Nexus/SF-Nexus.github.io/README.md

 # how

-11ty framework, deployed on Netlify
+11ty framework, deployed on Netlify at sfnexus.io

 single-page apps to be developed separately